-Neither Northwestern University nor Northwestern University in Qatar is responsible for the loss of or damage to personal property belonging to students in any building it owns, whether the loss or damage occurs by theft, fire or an unknown cause.
-However, if personal items are lost any time within any Education City Building, students should contact the Emergency Room or the nearest security guard
+Neither Northwestern University nor Northwestern Qatar is responsible for the loss of or damage to personal property belonging to students in any building it owns, whether the loss or damage occurs by theft, fire or an unknown cause.
+However, if personal items are lost any time within any Education City Building, students should contact the building security control room or the nearest security entrance.